 Goal 17: Strengthen the means of implementation and revitalize the global partnership for sustainable development

 17.1 Strengthen domestic resource mobilization, including through international support to developing countries, to improve domestic capacity for tax and other revenue collection.

+17.7 Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favorable terms, including on concessional and preferential terms, as mutually agreed.

 17.9 Enhance international support for implementing effective and targeted capacity building in developing countries to support national plans to implement all the Sustainable Development Goals, including through North South, South South and triangular cooperation.

+17.16 Enhance the Global Partnership for Sustainable Development, complemented by multistakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries

 There is a need to recognise and support existing initiatives aimed at capacity building through international organisation and collaboration between developing countries (e.g., UN Transfer Pricing Issues in Extractive Industries; the Platform for Collaboration on Tax between UN, OECD, World Bank and IMF; OECD programmes through which businesses undertake to help tax authorities understand their business models).